amchakra/tosca/README.md

 ### Genome parameters

-Either `--genomedir` and `--org` or all of the other reference files need to be specified
+Either `--genomesdir` and `--org` or all of the other reference files need to be specified

-- `--genomedir` specifies the genome reference directory
+- `--genomesdir` specifies the genome reference directory
 - `--org` specifies the organism (options are: `human`, `mouse`, `rat`)
 - `--genome_fa` specifies the genome FASTA
 - `--genome_fai` specifies the genome FASTA index